Skip to main content

 What’s worse—fixing a drain now or dealing with a flooded yard, foul odors, and a plumbing bill that makes your jaw drop?
 Too many homeowners put off drain replacements, hoping the problem will magically disappear.
 Spoiler alert: it won’t.

 A clogged or failing drain doesn’t just disrupt your day—it can damage your home, attract pests, and lead to expensive repairs if left unchecked.
-Whether it’s a kitchen sink drain that won’t clear or a main sewer line on its last leg, handling the issue early can save you time, money, and a whole lot of frustration.
+Whether it’s a kitchen sink drain that won’t clear or a main lighting line on its last leg, handling the issue early can save you time, money, and a whole lot of frustration.

 At the end of the day, you don’t want to be the neighbor known for the mysterious smell creeping down the block.
 If your drains are struggling, don’t wait for disaster to strike—Cummings Plumbing is here to help.